1. Methodology background

-Alcohol-related deaths in the UK is published 12 months after the reference period.
-The production of these statistics relies upon the availability of the annual deaths registrations data for each constituent country of the UK as well as the UK mid-year population estimates produced by the Office for National Statistics (ONS).
-Coding and quality assurance of death registration data is time consuming and final figures for the whole of the UK are not available until 12 months after the reference period.
+Alcohol-specific deaths in the UK is published 11 months after the reference period.
+The production of these statistics relies upon the availability of the annual deaths registrations data for each constituent country of the UK as well as the UK mid-year population estimates that we produce.
+Coding and quality assurance of death registration data is time-consuming and final figures for the whole of the UK are not available until several months after the reference period.
 For it to be published earlier, provisional data would need to be used and would need to be subsequently revised.
 Users have not indicated that they are unhappy with this balance between timeliness and quality.

-Statistics on alcohol-related deaths are presented based on the year these deaths were registered rather than the year of occurrence.
+Statistics on alcohol-specific deaths are presented based on the year these deaths were registered rather than the year of occurrence.
 This method is used because there is a requirement for consistent and timely data, despite a potential limitation in data quality caused by registration delays.
-The majority of alcohol-related deaths registered in a particular year also occur in that year so the impact of registration delays on these statistics are considered to be negligible.
-Further information on the impact of registration delays on mortality statistics is available.Back to table of contents
+Most alcohol-specific deaths registered in a particular year also occur in that year so the impact of registration delays on these statistics are considered to be negligible.
+Further information on the impact of registration delays on mortality statistics is available on our archive site.Back to table of contents

 Accessibility and clarity